Amaretti Cookies Recipe

 Prolonged baking time will increase the crispiness of the Amaretti cookies and if baked long enough, the cookies will become biscotti-like.

-The step by step pictures will show the whipped egg whites method, but in the printed version will have both.
+The step by step pictures will show the whipped egg whites method (alas the chewy textured amaretti cookies), but the printed version will have both.
 You can decide for yourself which one you like better.

 Amaretti Cookies Recipe

 - Powdered Sugar

 - In a grease-free bowl of a stand mixer whip, the egg whites and sugar for about 10 minutes or until the meringue quadrupled in volume and has a lustrous sheen.
 Then, add the vanilla & almond extract and fold gently.
 Next, add the almond meal/flour and fold until no chunks of almond flour are seen.